rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ```
 With the above configuration, Webpack will export a module called `Packs` to the global scope.
 The `Packs` variable will have a property corresponding to each `entry` by name.
 In our case, this means Webpack exports a `Packs.vendor` and `Packs.application` properties.

-To add modules to the "library", we export them from our entry files.
+To add modules to the library, we export them from our entry files.
 For example:

 ```javascript
 // app/javascript/packs/application.js